Detailed Explanation of Wastewater Decolorization Technology

 Biological Methods

-II.
-Technical Characteristics and Application Status
+2. Technical Characteristics and Current Applications

-III.
-Future Development Directions
+3. Future Development Directions

-Develop low-cost, high-adsorption capacity new materials (such as modified biomass, MOFs);
+Develop low-cost, high adsorption capacity new materials (such as modified biomass, MOFs);

 Related Blogs